Coop-Records/sonata/README.md

 # Setup

 1. Download and install Docker: https://docs.docker.com/get-docker/
-2. Run Docker on your machine
+2. Open the Docker App on your machine.
+Verify with `docker info`.
+3. Use node v20 with `nvm use 20`.
-3. Run the following in the root of the sonata codebase:
+4. Run the following in the root of the sonata codebase:
-   `npx supabase init`
+   `npx supabase init`.
-4. Run the starting function
+5. Run the starting function
-   `npx supabase start`
-5. This will now have the database live with some production data available to you
+   `npx supabase start`.
+This will now have the database live with some production data available to you.
-6. Any time you make DB migrations run the following:
-   `npx supabase db reset`
-7. Run
+6. Run
    `npx supabase status`
-8. Now go to .env file and fill the env variables
+7. Now go to .env file and fill the env variables

+# DB Issues

+- If you see any errors happening db related or, need to make DB migrations run the following: `npx supabase db reset`

 ```
 NEXT_PUBLIC_SUPABASE_URL={API URL}